Famous Olympic sprinters, including the most prolific Olympic medallists, such as Usain Bolt, Carl Lewis, Gail Devers and Jesse Owens.

 Harold Abrahams (1899-1978) British Olympic 100m champion in 1924 Paris Olympics.
 Also silver in 4*100m relay.
 Abrahams and Liddel’s rivalry was immortalised in the film “Chariots of Fire”

 Justin Gatlin (US) (1982 – ) American sprinter, who won gold in the 2004 Olympic games in Athens.
-He has twice been banned for doping offences but was able to make a comeback for 2012 Olympics, winning bronze medal in the fastest ever final.
-Gatlin has run the fastest time for a 30+ year old athlete.
+He has twice been banned for doping offences but was able to make a comeback for 2012 Olympics, winning a bronze medal in the fastest ever final.
+In the 100m final, he won gold at the 2017 World Championship.
+Gatlin has run the fastest time for a 30+-year-old athlete.

 Yohan Blake (Jamaica) (1989 – )